Overview

 Perioperative Critical Care Medicine Leadership Track Curriculum

-Perioperative Critical Care Medicine Leadership Track fellows will be mentored by Dr. Natalia Ivascu Girardi, Professor of Clinical Anesthesiology, Executive Vice Chair for Clinical Affairs, and Division Chief of Critical Care Anesthesiology.
+Perioperative Critical Care Medicine Leadership Track fellows will be mentored by Dr. Natalia Ivascu Girardi, Professor of Clinical Anesthesiology, Executive Vice Chair for Clinical Affairs, and Division Chief of Critical Care Anesthesiology, and Dr. Sheida Tabaie, Assistant Chief of Critical Care Anesthesiology and Medical Director of the PACU.
 Dr. Girardi is fellowship-trained in critical care medicine as well as adult cardiac anesthesiology.
 Dr. Girardi has unique experience and expertise on the delivery of perioperative care.
 In addition to being the director of the Cardiothoracic ICU, she has been director of liver transplant anesthesiology and as well as director of the Preanesthesia Evaluation Center.
-She has lectured nationally and internationally on various areas in critical care and perioperative care.
+Both Drs.
+Girardi and Tabaie have lectured nationally and internationally on various areas in critical care and perioperative care.

 Educational Leadership Track